dogkisser/watch/README.md

 # watch.horse.wang

-- [ ] watching the porn on screen earns n points
 - [ ] the longer you watch, the higher your multiplier
 - [ ] occasional engagement checks or points are forfeited
 - [ ] like 30m long really big multiplier for logging in at the same time in your daily streaks (forms habit)